yanggeorge/scraper/README.md

 # Contributing

 This project is just a little toy, so it has much more bugs.
-If you find it ,please let me know.
+If you find them ,please let me know.